 module load datascience/keras-2.2.4 module load datascience/tensorflow-1.12

-Since we use Tensorflow as the backend, all the optimal environmental setups (Threading + affinity) are applicable here.
-Please follow the add link Tensorflow documentation page for the optimal setting.
+Since we use TensorFlow as the backend, all the optimal environmental setups (Threading + affinity) are applicable here.
+Please visit the Tensorflow documentation page for the optimal setting.

 Distributed learning using Horovod

 We support distributed learning using Horovod.
 To use it please load datascience/horovod-0.15.2 module.
 Please change your python script accordingly

 Initialize Horovod by adding the following lines to the beginning of your python script.